faxm0dem/grafana-riemann-websocket-datasource/README.md

 The riemann query language doesn't have proper documentation yet, but there are lots of examples on its [website](https://riemann.io) and on the [test suite](https://github.com/riemann/riemann/blob/master/test/riemann/query_test.clj).

+If you use variable interpolation and use multiple selections, make sure to use the regexp match.

 #### Examples

 ```